 No. While technically possible, you’ll be hard-pressed to find support for a grandchild theme.
 As an alternative solution, I recommend treating the child theme as unique and making your customizations directly.

-Take an existing child theme and make it your own
+Take an existing child theme for Genesis and make it your own

 Now with that bit of preamble, here’s the question that originally inspired this post: